-Part 3 of this document will contain and explain the Council's recommendations for the funding and implementation of the individual projects, along with a description of the form and duration of our recommendations.
-Associated with this part of the draft decision document are a set of spreadsheets that list the projects reviewed in this category, with Bonneville's FY 2012 planning budgets and other information, and with comments about each project as developed during this review.
-The tables will ultimately include a Council recommendation for each project, as well as conditions or comments to be considered a part of the recommendation, more fully explained in Part 3.
+Part 3 of this document contains and explains the Council's recommendations for the funding and implementation of the individual projects, along with a description of the form and duration of the recommendations.
+Associated with this part of the decision document is a set of spreadsheets that list the projects reviewed in this category, with Bonneville's FY 2012 planning budgets and other information, and with comments about each project as developed during this review.
+The tables include a Council recommendation for each project, as well as conditions or comments to be considered a part of the recommendation, more fully explained in Part 3.